Avarel/ert-concierge/PAYLOAD.md

 ## Self Unsubscribe

-Unsubscribe from a group's broadcasts.
+Unsubscribe from a service's broadcasts.

 ### Structure